kos234/Student-s-diary/README.md

 On development stage:
-Custom style, multilinguality, block "Diary", block "Settings", block "Help", connecting your Google account and saving data
+Custom style, multilinguality, block "Diary", block "Settings",block "Assessments", block "Help", connecting your Google account and saving data

 Already done:
-Block "timetable", block "Teachers",block "Assessments", display the time to the end and beginning of lessons in notification
+Block "timetable", block "Teachers", display the time to the end and beginning of lessons in notification

 In process:
 Create and configure Block "Diary"